Education sector in China: How to seize opportunities

 Attracting Chinese students studying abroad

-According to the UNESCO Institute for Statistics, China had more than 700,000 students worldwide in 2014, nearly four times more than any other country.
+According to the UNESCO Institute for Statistics, China had more than 928,090 students worldwide, nearly four times more than any other country.

 Many Chinese think that studying abroad is much better than studying in their home country.
 This is not untrue, since having studied abroad will give them access to better jobs in China.
 As a result, the number of Chinese students seeking higher education abroad is constantly increasing.